WohlSoft/Moondust-Devkit-Help/Tools/DevConsole.md

 # Development console
-This is a development console.
-Here will be logged all log events of editor working, also you can type some commands to control the editor's settings.
-Also, this is a single way to enter cheats into engine part while level is testing.
+It's a development console.
+Here will be printed all log events during the Editor workflow.
+Also, you can type some commands to control the editor's settings.
+The console can be used for cheats into the engine part while the level is testing.

-To open console simply open menuitem  `Help -> Show Developement Console`.
+To open a console, open the `Help -> Show Development Console` menu item.

 <ImageZoom
   alt="AppSettingsView"